Marketing the NU Experience

 - Web Project Brief Form

-If you need an update to content on the http://www.northwestu.edu website, please email firstname.lastname@example.org.
+If you need an update to content on the http://www.northwestu.edu website, please email firstname.lastname@example.org or submit a Web Project Brief Form above.
 When making requests for changes it is recommended that you copy the current information to Word and make changes using the “track change” option or highlight all the changes in a colored font.
 Making a change to page functionality (e.g., navigation) will take considerably longer than minor text edits.
 See project timelines for specific delivery dates.

 The Eagle website (http://eagle.northwestu.edu) is maintained by the Information Technology Department and requests or concerns should be directed to email@example.com.